Suburban man faces hate crime charges after allegedly threatening to shoot 2 Muslim men

 It is further alleged that York told the two Muslim men he called four of his friends to shoot them.

-During the incident, police said York threated the men by saying “F**k you f***ing Muslim motherf******s.
+During the incident, police said York threatened the men by saying “F**k you f***ing Muslim motherf******s.
 This is America.
 Get the f*** out of here.
 I’ll shoot you, motherf******s, get out of here.”

 York was taken into custody the following day and was charged accordingly.
 His next court date is scheduled for Nov.
 2.